Fencing is a big job- make sure you aren’t making any of these fencing mistakes before you build your fence to save yourself some time and money!

 Maybe they are smack dab in the exact area where water and mud gather after storms.

-Maybe you want to walk you tiller from your shed to the newly fenced in garden and you have to go WAY around to get there.
+Maybe you want to walk you tiller from your shed to the newly fenced in garden and you have to go WAY out of the way to get there.

-Maybe you didn’t quite plan all scenarios and you now you can’t fit a tractor in through the gate to deliver hay or bush hog or whatever.
+Maybe you didn’t quite plan all scenarios and you now you can’t fit a tractor in through the gate to deliver hay or bush hog or whatever else you may need.

 You don’t want to spend your free time fixing a fence you just put up because the goat knocked it down again.
 And you don’t want to spend the money to insert new posts to help strengthen the wire.
 So if your fence needs posts every 8 feet, then put them every 8 feet.